james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/generics/index.md

 }
 ```

 Once you define it, you can use the type A inside the class definition.
-When you later use the MyList type, you can do the following for a new MyList of type Int or String:
+When you later use the MyList class, you can do the following for a new MyList of type Int or String:

 ```scala
 val listOfIntegers = new MyList[Int]
 val listOfStrings = new MyList[String]
 ```

-So class MyList parameterised with A, is a GENERIC CLASS.
+So class MyList parameterised with A, is a [Generic Class](https://docs.scala-lang.org/tour/generic-classes.html).
 The Type A is the name of a parameter.
 You can give it whatever name you want, but the general convention is to use a single letter.

 You can also have a class with multiple type parameters, i.e.: